Architizer Vision Awards

 Mayors’ Institute on City Design

-As part of the Mayors’ Institute on City Design (MICD) inititative, Sierralta and Strawn were invited to participate in a design charrette that brought together five teams from the UH Community Design Center, the Detroit Collaborative Design Center, and the Albert and Tina Small Center for Collaborative Design in collaboration with the City and County of Honolulu and Kauai County to respond to specific urban challenges that emerged during the Covid-19 pandemic.
+As part of the Mayors’ Institute on City Design (MICD) initiative, we developed STRIPE the Strips for a design charrette that brought together five teams from the UH Community Design Center, the Detroit Collaborative Design Center, and the Albert and Tina Small Center for Collaborative Design in collaboration with the City and County of Honolulu and Kauai County to respond to specific urban challenges that emerged during the Covid-19 pandemic.

 2021 ACSA Course Development Prize